littleosbook/littleosbook/environment_and_booting.md

 emulator for the x86 (IA-32) platform which is well suited for OS development due to its debugging features.
 Other popular choices are QEMU [@qemu] and VirtualBox [@virtualbox].
 This book uses Bochs.

+By using a virtual machine we cannot ensure that our OS works on real, physical hardware.
+The environment simulated by the virtual machine is designed to be very similar to their physical counterparts, and the OS can be tested on one by just copying the executable to a CD and finding a suitable machine.

 ## Booting
 Booting an operating system consists of transferring control along a